mewwts/addict/README.md

 >>> addicted.a.b['c'].d.e
 2
 ```
+In order to allow you to use this syntax the data you put into an addict instance will be cloned.
+I.e. if you put a list into an addict Dict instance, addict will recursively clone the elements of the list, turning all dicts into addict Dicts.
+The same goes for tuples.
+This behaviour means that for some use cases, addict is less suitable, but please let us know in the issues if there is something you feel we have overlooked.

 ###Attributes like keys, items etc.
 addict will not let you override attributes that are native to ```dict```, so the following will not work